blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/003-generate-payment-and-stake-keys.md

 <br>

 ## Step 4 - Generate your stake address
-Generate a stake address from the stake address verification key and store it in `stake.addr`
+Generate a stake address from the stake address verification key and store it in `stake.addr`.

 ⚠️ On an air-gapped machine